dustinpfister/hexo_sitesource/source/_drafts/webdev-wix.md

 categories: webdev
 ---

-Of course it is in my best interest as a web developer to get people to not be interested in websites like wix, after all it's bad for business.
+Of course it is in my best interest as a web developer to get people to not be interested in website builder automation services like [wix]().
+Yet again maybe it is, if we are talking consulting services rather than actual development.

 ## The Good.